shuyaof/Citi-Bikes-Dashboard/README.md

 - From User Trips by Gender by Weekday, it varies by the day for male to rent a citi bike.
 The most popular day is Thursday.

 ## Summary:
-In generalm there are more male citi bike riders.
+In general, there are more male citi bike riders.
 - We could have another table to break down the unknow gender to futher analysis, since there are more than 34,000 records.
 - We have draw a map by the coordinate to analysis which is the most popular neighbourhood for renting citi bikes.